imclerran/roclibs/prompt.md

 \\END STORY
 ```

-For parts of speach, you may use any of the following, as appropriate for your story (you do not need to use all of them, only those that fit):
+For parts of speach, you may use any of the following, as appropriate for your story (you do not need to use all of them, only those that fit).
+You may append "(plural)", to any noun as appropriate:
+- object
-- Noun
+- plural object
-- Plural noun
+- abstract noun
-- Animal
+- animal
-- Part of the body
+- part of the body
-- Article of clothing
+- article of clothing
-- Name
+- name
-- Last name
+- last name
-- Name (male)
+- name (masculine)
-- Name (female)
+- name (feminine)
-- Occupation
+- occupation
-- Generic place
+- generic place
-- Location (room)
+- type of room
-- Geographical location
+- geographical location
-- Type of liquid
+- type of liquid
+- type of food
+- school name
-- School name
+- business name
-- Number
+- number
-- Verb
+- verb
-- Verb (past tense)
+- verb (past tense)
-- Verb (ending in -ing)
+- verb (ending in -ing)
-- Adjective
+- adjective
-- Adverb
+- adverb
-- Exclamation
+- exclamation
-- Silly word
+- silly word

 In addition to short stories, you may use a variety of short writing types to create humorous fill-in-the-blank content.
 You may use any of the following categories:
 1. Narrative Styles